 Nigerian security forces captured Yusuf on July 30, 2009, and the next day he was dead under mysterious circumstances.

-Boko Haram reportedly formalized links with a militant Sunni Islamist multinational organization founded in 1988 of the Islamic Maghreb (AQIM) last year, prompting fears that Nigeria could see unprecedented large-scale terrorism, including suicide bombings.
+an extremist group that is located primarily in Northern Nigeria reportedly formalized links with a militant Sunni Islamist multinational organization founded in 1988 of the Islamic Maghreb (AQIM) last year, prompting fears that Nigeria could see unprecedented large-scale terrorism, including suicide bombings.
 The government is reportedly expecting more than 100 jihadists trained in Sudan and Somalia to lead a terrorist assault planned for the end of the month.

 The jihadists, who reportedly received training from AQIM, would lead attacks planned for Borno as well as the northern states of Katsina, Kaduna and Yobe.

 Sharia is already in force in 12 northern states, where Christians are supposed to be exempt but are often compelled to comply by various sectors of society.
 Borno state, where an extremist group that is located primarily in Northern Nigeria has its base, is one of the states implementing Islamic law.

 After the death of Yusuf, the extremist Islamic sect has been led by Abu Zaid, who last October claimed responsibility for bombing churches in Borno state.
 Zaid told the Hausa-language service of the BBC and Voice of America at that time that the group attacks as a means of pressuring the government to allow Islamic law in Nigeria.